 We all have back pain for many different reasons.
 Some well beyond our control.
 So this motivational factor may not be sufficient to some.

-The reason behind this motivational factor is that regardless of what has happened to you to lead you to your current situation of lower back pain, you most likely have reached a point or will reach a point in your life where your focus and commitment to caring for back is deeply motivated by your unselfish concern of it.
+Staying motivated should be done regardless of what has happened to you to lead you to your current situation.
+You may need to reach a stage in your life where your focus and commitment to caring for your back is deeply motivated by your unselfish concern of it.

 Why not see yourself from this perspective?

-You are not simply motivating yourself to overcome your current pain, but everything that is causing you to remain in pain, both in the present and in the future.
-This perspective sets a new standard that you cannot help but to follow and uphold.
+You are not only motivating yourself to overcome your current pain, but everything that is causing you to continue suffering, both in the present and in the future.
+This perspective sets a new standard that you cannot help but follow and uphold.
 Not out of fear, pride or selfishness.
 But out of genuine respect for your body.

 For more help on motivation and obstacles to effective relief, see: